-Such superposition is quite challenging to create as they are easily destroyed if any information about the event’s place and time leaks into the surrounding – and even if nobody records this information.
-Once superposition is created, they lead to observations that are very different from that of classical physics, questioning down to our very understanding of space and time.
+Such superposition is quite challenging to create as they are easily destroyed if any information about the event’s place and time leaks into the surroundings – and even if nobody records this information.
+Once superposition is created, it leads to observations that are very different from that of classical physics, questioning down to our very understanding of space and time.

-Recently scientists from EPFL, MIT, and CEA Saclay demonstrate a state of vibration simultaneously at two different times.
-They evidence this quantum superposition by measuring the strongest class of quantum correlations between light beams that interact with the vibration.
+Recently, scientists from EPFL, MIT, and CEA Saclay demonstrated a state of vibration simultaneously at two different times.
+They evidence this quantum superposition by measuring the strongest class of quantum correlations between light beams interacting with the vibration.

-Using a very short laser-pulse, scientists triggered a specific pattern of vibration inside a diamond crystal.
-They then oscillated pair of neighboring atoms like two masses linked by a spring.
+Using a very short laser pulse, scientists triggered a specific vibration pattern inside a diamond crystal.
+They then oscillated pairs of neighboring atoms like two masses linked by a spring.
 This oscillation was synchronous across the entire illuminated region.

 A light of a new color was emitted during the process to conserve the energy.

 This classical picture, however, is inconsistent with the experiments.
-Instead, both light and vibration should be described as particles, or quanta: light energy is quantized into discrete photons.
+Instead, light and vibration should be described as particles or quanta: light energy is quantized into discrete photons.
 In contrast, vibrational energy is quantized into discrete phonons (named after the ancient Greek “photo = light” and “phono = sound”).

-Therefore, the process described above should be seen as the fission of an incoming photon from the laser into a pair of photon and phonon – akin to nuclear fission of an atom into two smaller pieces.
+Therefore, the process described above should be seen as the fission of an incoming photon from the laser into a pair of photons and phonons – akin to the nuclear fission of an atom into two smaller pieces.

 But it is not the only shortcoming of classical physics.
-In quantum mechanics, particles can exist in a superposition state, like the famous Schrödinger cat being alive and dead at the same time.
+In quantum mechanics, particles can exist in a superposition state, like the famous Schrödinger cat being alive and dead simultaneously.